redundant definition

 redundant means a situation where a Participant’s position ceases to exist or is substantially changed due to a variety of reasons including reorganisation, restructuring, change in business practice or strategy, technological change or downturn in business.

-redundant means no longer required or necessary in order to enable the Licensee to comply with its obligations under the Act or the Licence in relation to the Licensee’s distribution system provided that a relevant asset shall not be regarded as being redundant solely because it is in the ownership or control of a third party;
+redundant means no longer required or necessary in order to enable the Licensee to comply with its obligations under the Act or the Licence in relation to the Licensee’s transmission system provided that a relevant asset shall not be regarded as being redundant solely because it is in the ownership or control of a third party;

 redundant means surplus to the system.